What You Should Know About Claiming Self-Defense When Charged with Domestic Violence

 Why Courts Reject These Claims

-No Immediate Threat.
 In order to prove that a person was defending themselves, they have to prove that they were, or that they believed they were, in imminent danger.
 In California, this means that a person believes that they are in immediate danger of being touched unlawfully, killed, or injured.

-- Immediate Danger Example: Frank and Jenny have been together for one year and have been living together for two months.
-They have had their fair share of arguments, but today was different; Jenny was hysterical over some female clothing that she had found in her room and Frank told her it was his new girlfriend’s clothing.
+- Immediate danger example: Frank and Jenny have been together for one year and have been living together for two months.
+They have had their fair share of arguments, but today was different; Jenny was hysterical over some female clothing that she had found in her room, and Frank told her it was his new girlfriend’s clothing.
 He told her that he wanted her out of their home and that he was tired of hiding his new relationship.
 She grabbed a knife out of a kitchen drawer and lunged at him with a sharp blade.
 Frank punches Jenny in the face, knocking her out immediately, and called the police.
 Since she had lunged at him with a sharp blade, she had created a situation in which he had a legitimate fear that Jenny was about to seriously injure or kill him.
 This situation would allow Frank’s response.

-Irrational Response.
 Although it is legal to protect yourself against a domestic violence abuser, it is only legal under very specific circumstances.
 In addition, if a person responds to an immediate threat in a way that is irrationally aggressive or dangerous, this can create problems for them in the courtroom.

-- Irrational Response Example: Marcia and Rex have been together for three years and fight regularly.
+- Irrational response example: Marcia and Rex have been together for 3 years and fight regularly.
 Rex is very immature and is regularly doing things that drive Marcia crazy.
 One day, he has a lighter and is threatening that he is going to burn a piece of her hair.
 Rex is a regular smoker.
 Each time he would light a cigarette during that day he would motion his lighter close to Marcia’s hair and act as though he was going to singe it.
 While she is opening a letter, he acts as though he is going to singe her hair.
 This time, she uses the letter opener to stab him.
 Although Marcia may have felt genuine fear that Rex was about to harm her, her decision to stab him in response would most likely be considered a response that is not proportional to the threat, leading her to a possible conviction.

 California Self-Defense Assistance